MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

 ### Estimated timing: 20 minutes

-In this exercise, you will complete:
+In this exercise, you will complete the following tasks:

-- Task 1: Create a resource group for the policy.
+- Task 1: Create an Azure resource group.
 - Task 2: Create an Allowed Locations policy assignment.
 - Task 3: Verify the Allowed Locations policy assignment is working.